Adding quotes

 Expired – quote is confirmed and is outside its validity period

 The quote validity period is determined by the date of the quote and the expiration date, if any.
-The validity period is intended to help buyers search, filter, and organize quotes.
+The validity period is designed to assist buyers in searching, filtering, and organizing quotes.
 An expired status does prevent a quote from being converted to a purchase order.

 Supplier